INF DriverVer Directive

 The date must be specified in month/day/year order.
 The month and day must contain two digits, and the year must contain four digits.
 A hyphen (-) can be used as the date field separator instead of the slash (/).

-If specified, w, x, y, and z must each be an integer that is greater than or equal to zero and less than 65535.
+Each of w, x, y, and z must be an integer that is greater than or equal to zero and less than 65535.

 For Windows XP SP1, Windows Server 2003 and later versions of Windows, this value is also used by Setup, in combination with the driver rank and date, to select a driver for a device.
 For more information, see How Windows Selects Drivers.

-The following points apply to this value for Windows 2000, and Windows XP:
+The following point applies to this value for Windows 2000, and Windows XP:

 - You should consider this value to be required for input drivers (such as mouse or keyboard drivers).
 If you do not include the version value, input drivers might not update programmatically.
 Typically, you should specify version information in all driver packages because the operating system uses version information as a criteria to determine the newest driver.

 Starting with Windows 2000, INF files must have a DriverVer directive in their INF Version sections to provide version information for the whole INF.
 Individual INF DDInstall sections can also contain DriverVer directives to provide version information for individual drivers.
 DriverVer directives in the DDInstall sections are more specific and take precedence over the global DriverVer directive in the Version section.